Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 References
 ---
-If you're wanting to dive a little deeper into these topics than what I've covered in this post, I highly recommend checking out the following:
+If you're wanting to dive a little deeper into these topics than what I've covered in this post, I highly recommend checking out the following books:
 [Windows Internals](https://www.amazon.com/Windows-Internals-Part-architecture-management-ebook/dp/B0711FDMRR/ref=sr_1_1?crid=2NO7YE7IA9N5H&keywords=windows+internals&qid=1585543596&sprefix=windows+intern%2Caps%2C151&sr=8-1) by Pavel Yosifovich, Alex Ionescu, Mark E. Russinovich, and David A. Solomon
 [What Makes It Page?: The Windows 7 (x64) Virtual Memory Manager](https://www.amazon.com/What-Makes-Page-Windows-Virtual/dp/1479114294/ref=sr_1_1?keywords=what+makes+it+page&qid=1585543658&sr=8-1) by Enrico Martignetti